St Vincent de Paul Charlotte County programs.

 Any support is usually combined with Emergency Housing Assistance.
 This is for low to moderate income households or even the homeless that are experiencing a temporary housing crisis.
 For eligible applicants from Charlotte County, St. Vincent can provide funds for paying a security deposit and/or first month rental payments.
 If the person is homeless, then shelters are used for short term housing.

 There are also referrals to tenants or the homeless that are facing housing discrimination.
+Or find assistance for tenants trying to lease with an eviction on their record.
 This ranges from HUD supported educational workshops for community groups to legal aid.
 All of this can be used to inform residents of their rights and responsibilities.
+The Society of Saint Vincent provides referrals to attorneys in Charlotte County as well as other individuals.

 There are many instances in which Saint Vincent is unable to help.
 Maybe the applicant is not qualified, or the churches do not have funds.
 In these cases case managers or volunteers will help connect low and moderate-income individuals and families with potential state of Florida or federal government benefits they may be entitled to.
 Residents of Charlotte County can learn about the application process for home energy assistance, SNAP food stamps, child care subsidies, and more.
 This will help families bring in some form of “income” until they can gain a new or better paying job.